utahrobotics/usr-ws-2023/README.md

 It is very important to note that ROS applications are not run the same way as regular python applications.
 Installing a package to Python with pip does not mean you can use it in a script that is run with ROS.
 Refer to [rosdep](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html)

 Type hints are strongly recommended.
 IDEs like PyCharm can even help you debug your code if you add it.
 It is a good form of documentation as well.

-All Python scripts shall use tabs instead of spaces.
-If there's one thing to take away from all this, it is this statement.
-This has caused *many* issues in the past.

 How to cite python code: